Seven Types of Plastic

 Recycling plastics can be confusing.
 There are seven categories of plastic with a wide range of colors and shapes.
 Each one is unique and serves a particular purpose.
-And because of their chemicals composition, certain forms of plastic are reusable, and others are not.
+And depending on their chemical composition, certain forms of plastic are reusable, and others are not.
 Some can be recycled, and others must be disposed of differently.
 It can get very complicated since each local recycling facility collects different types of plastic, and not all plastics are collected.

 You'll find that the seven categories of plastic are sometimes marked with little numbers inside triangles.
 These symbols are part of the Resin Identification Coding System which was developed solely to identify the plastic resin used in a manufactured product, but not their recyclability.
 This coding system was initially created in 1988 by the Society of the Plastics Industry, Inc. (SPI) and is now managed by ASTM International.
-As you look for these symbols, you may notice that not every plastic item is clearly labeled.
+As you look for these symbols, you may notice that only some plastic items are clearly labeled.
 This is because the recycling code system is a voluntary industry system and not federal law.

-Here we provide an overview and quick guide to help you sort your plastic and understand a little bit better what each of these symbols means.
+Here we provide an overview and quick guide to help you sort your plastic and understand what each of these symbols means.
 We've also provided some resources that may aid in your quest to recycle your items.
-Just remember your plastic item is not necessarily recyclable just because it has a recycling symbol on it.
+Remember that your plastic material is not necessarily recyclable just because it has a recycling symbol.
 Always check with your local recycling program to confirm what is accepted.

 #1 — PET or PETE